-• The organisation will ensure that all staff and volunteers know and have access EARLY YEARS SCOTLAND's Child Protection Guidelines and Policy for Early Years Workers.
-Staff and parents will be asked to sign a statement confirming they have read and understood the document.
-The organisation will seek out training opportunities for all early years workers involved in the play group to ensure that they recognise the symptoms of possible physical abuse, neglect, emotional abuse and sexual abuse and are aware of child protection procedures.
-The committee/employers will keep documentary evidence of courses attended and their comprehension by staff and volunteers.
-It will ensure that staff know and understand the group's child protection policy and procedure.s
+• The organisation will ensure that all staff and volunteers have knowledge of and access to EARLY YEARS SCOTLAND's Child Protection Guidelines and Policy for Early Years Workers.
+Staff and parents will be asked to sign a statement confirming that they have read and understood the document.
+The organisation will seek out training opportunities for all early year's workers involved in the play group to ensure that they recognise the symptoms of possible physical abuse, neglect, emotional abuse and sexual abuse and are aware of child protection procedures.
+The committee/employers will keep documentary evidence of courses attended and of their comprehension by staff and volunteers and will ensure that staff have knowledge and understanding of the group's child protection policy and procedures